Updated: Dec 7, 2020

 At Beginners, you will have huge fun learning the skills and principles of improvised comedy, and gain a solid foundation in the all-important basics of improv and performing without a script, which all come in useful for 'the stage we call life' as well.

 You will be given the improvisers' tools, and trained in techniques, that help you:

 be less worried about what you do or say, so you can be more spontaneous,

 laugh like you just don't care!

 You don't need any experience in improv, comedy, or acting, to attend Beginners Classes.
-Our online workshops are held on Zoom, and we will guide you through all the controls and technical side of things, so you don't need any experience there either.
+Our online workshops are held on Zoom, and you will be guided through all the controls and technical side of things, so you don't need any experience there either.

-Go here for dates, times, and prices and to Book Beginners Improv Classes Online.
+Go here for dates, times, and prices and to Book Beginners Online Improv Course.